A Resolution of the Diagonal for Smooth Projective Toric Varieties: Resolving the diagonal for smooth, non-unimodular toric varieties in families

 \section{Resolving the diagonal for smooth, non-unimodular toric varieties in families}

 \justifying

-The goal of this section is to prove our main Theorem~\ref{thm: MainTheorem1}.
-When $X_\Sigma$ is smooth and non-unimodular, the intersection of the infinite hyperplane arrangement $\mathcal{H}_L$ with $\R L$ will have more lattice points than just what appears in $L$ \cite{bayer-popescu-sturmfels} in the sense that
+The goal of this section is to construct the deformed cellular complexes and prove Proposition~\ref{prop: main}, which identifies the homological degree~$0$ cokernel after saturation by the irrelevant ideal.
+The remaining homology is treated in Section~\ref{sec:torsion}.
+When $X_\Sigma$ is smooth and non-unimodular, the intersection of the infinite hyperplane arrangement $\mathcal{H}_L$ with $\R L$ will have more lattice points than just what appears in $L$ \cite[Proposition 2.2]{bayer-popescu-sturmfels} in the sense that